Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 Note that if you create a [custom subdomain](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-custom-subdomains)
-for your resource the endpoint may look different than in the above code snippet.
+name for your resource the endpoint may look different than in the above code snippet.
 For example, `https://<my-custom-subdomain>.cognitiveservices.azure.com/`.

 #### Looking up the endpoint